TeemuSailynoja/ulticlips/README.md

 A tool to annotate videos of ultimate from recorded speech, and then edit the videos to clips matching selected parameters.

-## Description

-An in-depth paragraph about the project and an overview of use.

 ## Getting Started

 ### Dependencies